 Beginning in 2011, the Recycling Center started to accept businesses throughout the week to provide more convenient recycling options.
-Many businesses utilize the program to not only drop off paper products, but also other materials recycled at the Center.
-Businesses have the option to deliver their recyclables to the Columbus/Bartholomew Recycling Center every Tuesday-Friday 7:30am-4:30pm as of May 2016.
+Many businesses utilize the program to not only drop off paper (newspaper, magazines, cardboard, office paper, & books), but also other materials recycled at the Center (plastics, glass, metal).
+Businesses have the option to deliver their recyclables to the Columbus/Bartholomew Recycling Center every Tuesday- Friday 7:30am-4:30pm as of May 2016.